telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 * There is a `Register` directive with a fully qualified assembly name somewhere in your project that points to an old version (e.g., on a master page, or a user control, or in the web.config).
 There are several ways to fix it:

 	* The best resolution is to find and remove the old version reference.
 It is best to avoid fully qualified assembly names as this facilitates future upgrades.
-Usually, a `Registger` directive should look like this:
+Usually, a `Register` directive should look like this:

 		**ASP.NET**